01 of 07

 - Cut lengths of the fiberglass mesh tape and adhere to the joints of the patch.

-- Make sure to cover each length of seam with its own continuous piece of tape.
+- Make sure to cover each length of the seam with its own continuous piece of tape.

 - Overlap the corner joints.